Before setting the Omnicomm ICON display, disconnect the Omnicomm LLS fuel level sensors.

 To add calibration tables for fuel level sensors, in the “Used tanks” section press the “Add tank” button.

 A window will open, where you select a .ctb file with calibration tables for Omnicomm LLS fuel level sensors.
+The calibration tables must contain no more than 64 lines.
+The maximum fuel volume in the tank is 65534 liters.

 To view and edit the calibration tables, press the “Calibration tables” button.